eternalgarden/rzeka/README.md

 What makes rzeka different from a typical event bus is **causality tracking**: every event carries a record of the events that caused it.

-You can ask any event "_oh, where did you come from?_" and get its full casual chain.
-With rzeka's built-in debugger, Eris, you can read the entire story of what's happening in your system - in real-time, in a browser, while your game runs.
+You can ask any event "_o little rabbit! where did you come from?_" and get its full casual chain.
+Thanks to Eris (rzeka's built-in debugger) you can read the entire story of what's happening in your system - in real-time, in a browser, while your game runs.

+> 📐📜 **Important**: This README is a glimpse into rzeka, not the manual.
+[Full documentation in Wiki](https://github.com/eternalgarden/rzeka/wiki) - API reference, threading model, Eris, attributes & error handling.

 <https://github.com/user-attachments/assets/de5e608b-5123-47dd-99c4-996be5ff5259>

-> 📜⚗️ **rzeka is single-threaded by design**.
+> ⚗️ **rzeka is single-threaded by design**.
 This is the constraint that makes everything else possible: it guarantees that circumstance tracking, mana transitions, and spell lifecycle are always consistent.
 Async operations are handled within defined boundaries.

 **Status**: rzeka was originally built for [sanctuary](https://github.com/eternalgarden/sanctuary), a 3D journaling software shipped on Unity.
 It is currently being refactored alongside sanctuary's port to Godot. **The core API is stable**.
 Eris UI and Godot integration are actively evolving.

-> 📜🧨 **This README is a doorway, not the manual.** It shows you what rzeka feels like and gets you installed.
-For the full reference - every API method, the threading model, Eris, attributes, error handling - head to the **[rzeka wiki](https://github.com/eternalgarden/rzeka/wiki)**.
-The [Documentation](#-documentation) map below points the way.
-<br><br>

 ## 🪞 The metaphor